The Manassas Law Group, PC

 Our clients we have represented over the last 65 years typically are responsible, law-abiding citizens, who work and pay their taxes, & take care of their families.
 The consequences of a DUI/DWI conviction can be devastating not only to the offender but also their family.
 Depending upon several factors, a person convicted of a DUI will spend time in jail, lose their driving privileges, pay enormous fines, and possibly lose their job and reputation which may lead to financial problems including the loss of their home.

 Because we at The Manassas Law Group believe Virginia DUI/DWI penalties are sometimes unfairly extreme and overly punitive depending upon the circumstances, we work vigilantly to either mitigate the damages of a conviction or have charges dismissed.
-If you are convicted and sentenced to incarceration, instead of jail we might be able to petition the court for house arrest or in-patient addiction treatment.
-In many cases, even if your driving privileges are suspended, we may be able to petition the court to allow you to drive to work, to doctor appointments, or for other specific responsibilities such as for the care of children.
+If the judge convicts you and sentences you to incarceration, instead of jail we might be able to petition the court for house arrest or in-patient addiction treatment.
+In many cases, even if the court suspends your driving priveledges, we may be able to petition the court to allow you to drive to work, to doctor appointments, or for other specific responsibilities such as for the care of children.

 For the best outcome when you’ve been charged with DUI/DWI, call the Manassas Law Group for a free review of your case, consultation, and advice.
-At all times, you will be treated with respect and understanding because we know everyone makes mistakes, and, sometimes people just need help.
+At all times, the attorneys at Manassas Law Group will treat you with respect and understanding.
+We know everyone makes mistakes, and sometimes people just need help.
 We represent DUI/DWI defendants in Prince William County and surrounding Virginia areas.
 If you’re reading this article on behalf of a loved one who is in jail, we’ll visit them there and start the process to get them home.
 Call 703-361-8246.
 Or if you prefer, use our contact form, and someone from our team will get back to you promptly.